electron/electron/docs/api/browser-window.md

 #### Event: 'unmaximize'

-Emitted when the window exits from maximized state.
+Emitted when the window exits from a maximized state.

 #### Event: 'minimize'